pingcap/docs-cn/sql/statistics.md

 # Introduction to Statistics

 Based on the statistics, the TiDB optimizer chooses the most efficient query execution plan.
 The statistics collect table-level and column-level information.

-The statistics of a table include the total number of rows and the number of updated rows.
-The statistics of a column include the number of different values, the number of `NULL`, and the histogram of the column.
+- The statistics of a table include the total number of rows and the number of updated rows.
+- The statistics of a column include the number of different values, the number of `NULL`, the histogram, and the Count-Min Sketch of the column.

 ## Collect statistics